lucianghinda/allaboutcoding/cll35hba8000009jm82wihd0k.md

 As others have pointed out in various discussions this year, **we need to invest more effort in welcoming new people to the ecosystem**.
 This means creating more content for beginners, more jobs and at-work learning experiences for beginners, and providing learning materials and books for those just starting.
 A broader range of perspectives and voices will help attract a larger audience.

 In today's rapidly evolving online content, we should also try to find ways to encourage beginners to share their experiences and write tutorials to teach others.
-We should want to put Ruby on the beginners radar and talk about why they should pick Ruby as programming language and then provide learning support.
+We should want to put Ruby on the beginner's radar and talk about why they should pick Ruby as a programming language and then provide learning support.

 ---